-Ribbon Design > Element > Manage > Properties Context Menu Right-click on "WSDLmessage" stereotyped Class Properties Keyboard Shortcuts Alt+Enter Other Double-click on a "WSDLmessage" stereotyped Class, or Drag Message icon from the toolbox and drop directly onto the Messages diagram, under the Messages Package in the WSDL Package structure.
+Ribbon Design > Element > Editors > Properties Context Menu Right-click on "WSDLmessage" stereotyped Class Properties Keyboard Shortcuts Alt+Enter Other Double-click on a "WSDLmessage" stereotyped Class, or Drag Message icon from the toolbox and drop directly onto the Messages diagram, under the Messages Package in the WSDL Package structure.
 (This creates a new "WSDLmessage" stereotyped Class.)

 Option Action Name Type in the name of the WSDL Message.
-Documentation (Optional) Type in any notes you need for this element.
-OK Click on this button to save the data entered and close the WSDL Message dialog.
+Documentation (Optional) Type in any notes you need for this element. ОК Click on this button to save the data entered and close the WSDL Message dialog.
 Cancel Click on this button to discard the data entered and close the 'WSDL Message' dialog.
 Help Click on this button to display this Help topic.
 UML This button is displayed when you are editing existing WSDL Message element information.
-Click on the button to open the UML Class 'Properties' dialog for the element.
+UML